 So Let’s Talk about the rain.

-There’s lots of different kinds, from a light afternoon shower, to a torrential downpour!
+There’s lots of different kinds, from a light afternoon shower, to a torrential downpour and the kind of rain determines the closure.
 There’s also the rains that comes like sleet in abnormally cold winters and the more common rain from an afternoon shower.

 So do Disney World Parks Close when it rains?

 If it’s a light shower- it’s unlikely that anything will close.
-Especially if it’s just a quick sprinkle most of the activities will go on like normal- I’ve even seen the photographers and ballon people that will stay out in a really light shower.
+Especially if it’s just a quick sprinkle most of the activities will go on like normal- I’ve even seen the photographers and balloon people that will stay out in a really light shower.
+We’ve ridden Slinky Dog and Dumbo in a very light rain.
+Even the pools at the resorts stay open for a soft afternoon sprinkle.

 This is one of those situations where you will see people ducking for cover.
 Lightning is no joke in Florida, even at Disney World!
-So you will see all the cast members come in from the streets and the guests huddled under the overhangs and packed in the stores.
+You will see all the cast members come in from the streets and the guests huddled under the overhangs and packed in the stores.
+If you are in the right spot (like a show) you might even get the opportunity to watch or ride it multiple times (As no one is coming to get in line!)

 The best kind of situation is having rain, but no lightning.
 This means the parks generally clear out- because no one wants to get wet, and you can score some really cool pictures and reservations with the limited amount of people present!

-But that also means that we’ve had our fair share of afternoon thunder storms while we are at the water parks.
+The water parks are a great way to cool off while on vacation, but that also means that we’ve had our fair share of afternoon thunderstorms while we are at the water parks.

-So do the parks close?
-Yes and No. If there are thunder storms or lightning in the area (or it’s actively pouring) they will close the attractions.
-If it’s just cloudy or there is a light sprinkle but no lightning, they will keep them open.
+So do the Disney Water Parks close?
+Yes and No. If there are thunderstorms or lightning in the area (or it’s actively pouring) they will close the attractions.
+An Annoucement will be shared throughout the whole parks, and the Cast Members will help to guide you to areas while they wait for the storms to pass.
+If it’s just cloudy or there is a light sprinkle but no lightning, Disney will keep the Water Parks open.

 If it’s a hurricane- one that will directly impact the Central Florida area, Disney WILL normally close the parks, maybe only for half a day, maybe for several days at a time.